Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 This optimization is useful sometimes in the interpreter, so it's defined.
 It's not a documented primitive, so there are no guarantees about it being available in a future version of the C API.
 It _is_ part of the Python ABI, though, so it inherits the ABI's stability guarantees even though it carries no API guarantees.
-Sometimes symbols are exposed like this for technical reasons, sometimes for historical reasons, and sometimes because a CPython user requested the ability to do something and was OK with the lack of API stability.

 ### Unstable C API

-The next innermost layer encloses all of the documented functionality in the CPython C API.
-The outermost documented layer is [the unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
+Moving inward, the next layer is the first _documented_ functionality in the CPython C API, the [the unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
 There is an extra layer here because not everything that's documented is stable.
 If a serious defect is discovered in an unstable C API item it may be radically changed or removed entirely in a CPython minor release.